acm-cui/website-cui2023/submit/papers.md

 You should submit your paper to the [conference submission system]({{ "/submit/pcs/" | relative_url }} "CUI {{ site.conference.year }} submission system").
 You must include your title, abstract, author details, and paper as a PDF.
 Your paper must be anonymised, or it may be desk rejected.

+We ask you to submit your metadata and abstract a week before submission of your paper PDF to allow for preliminary work on the peer review process to begin.

 We ask you to make sure that your submission is accessible for all users.
 To accomplish this, please follow the [SIGCHI Guide to an Accessible Submission](https://sigchi.org/conferences/author-resources/accessibility-guide/ "SIGCHI's guide to an Accessible Submission").

 ### 3. Await reviews